top of page

 📝Fine motor skills: precise movements using hands and fingers (drawing, writing, using chopsticks, grasping small objects with fingers, etc.)

-Stage to developing peripheral nerves such as fingertips and etc.
+Stage of developing peripheral nerves such as fingertips, etc.

 ♪Drawing and writing